awsdocs/amazon-ec2-user-guide-windows/doc_source/iam-roles-for-amazon-ec2.md

     {
       "Effect": "Allow",
       "Action": "iam:PassRole",
-      "Resource": "*"
+      "Resource": "arn:aws:iam::123456789012:role/DevTeam*"
     }
   ]
 }
 ```

-This policy grants IAM users access to all your roles by specifying the resource as "\*" in the policy\.
-However, consider whether users who launch instances with your roles \(ones that exist or that you create later on\) might be granted permissions that they don't need or shouldn't have\.
+To grant users permission to launch instances with an IAM role, or to attach or replace an IAM role for an existing instance using the Amazon EC2 console, you must grant them permission to use `iam:ListInstanceProfiles`, `iam:PassRole`, `ec2:AssociateIamInstanceProfile`, and `ec2:ReplaceIamInstanceProfileAssociation` in addition to any other permissions they might need\.
+For example policies, see [Example policies for working in the Amazon EC2 console](iam-policies-ec2-console.md)\.

 ## Work with IAM roles<a name="working-with-iam-roles"></a>